 By Bas van Beek

 A tulip vase with a Wow factor.
 Bas van Beek has designed this contemporary version of the Tulip vase, graceful and sleek with a recurring pentagon motif.
 Made of white earthenware.
-The JVDV is named after Jan van de Vaart - an influential ceramist - and is 30 cm high and stackable.
+The JVDV is named after Jan van de Vaart - an influential ceramist - and is 19 cm high, 28 cm wide and stackable.
 You can pile up two or three JVDV-P1 into one large stately Tulip vase.
 Simply superb.
 Only for sale at a few stores.

 Worldwide delivery, within a week

 1000+ Dutch Designs, for yourself or as a gift

 Many tulip vases are traditionally shaped and decorated.
 Not this JVDV-P1 Tulip Vase.
 The design of this contemporary tulip vase of white pottery is based on a pentagon and has 11 pentagonal flower holes.
 Beautiful, attractive as an ornamental vase with flowers.
 The JVDV-P1 is also very stable stackable so you can create a 40, 60 or 80 cm vase, which gives the vase a an even more beautiful and stately effect.
 Produced by Cor Unum contemporary ceramics.

 JVDV Tulip Vase – background

 The name of the JVDV Tulip vase stems the initials of Jan van der Vaart, one of the most influential Dutch ceramic artists of the 20th century, known for reintroducing the Tulip vase or tulips Tower from the 16th century in its own constructivist form.
 Where Jan van der Vaart has used the circle, the square and the hexagon as the basis for his designs, Bas van Beek has used the underlying design principles in a pentagon in which he also applied a transformation of designs by H.P.
 Berlage.